-Here’s some interesting information to start, the US Department of Energy reports the U.S. electric grid is “more than 9,200 electric generating units having more than 1 million megawatts of generating capacity connected to more than 600,000 miles of transmission lines.
+So here’s some interesting information to start.
+First of all, the US Department of Energy reports the U.S. electric grid is “more than 9,200 electric generating units having more than 1 million megawatts of generating capacity connected to more than 600,000 miles of transmission lines.

-The electric grid is more than just generation and transmission infrastructure.
-It is an ecosystem of asset owners, manufacturers, service providers, and government officials at Federal, state, and local levels, all working together to run one of the most reliable electrical grids in the world.”
+Furthermore, the electric grid is more than just generation and transmission infrastructure.
+It is an ecosystem of asset owners, manufacturers, service providers, and government officials.
+Now these officials as well are at Federal, state, and local levels.
+Finally, they all are working together.
+Together to run one of the most reliable electrical grids in the world.

 Here’s an example of such integration, the City of Denver.
 As the video will show below, with the combination of solar panels, energy efficiency and energy Storage you can ensure grid reliability and save a ton of money in the process.
 People forget all the time, once your Solar bill is paid off, that’s 20 years of free electricity.
 Then with Energy Storage, you can keep that Energy until you need it.

-With a smart grid, a power company could shut off Power to an area (like the City of Denver) and then Denver can turn on the Energy stored in battery banks which would provide the necessary power for relatively zero cost since the batteries Energy stored is paid for you Own the battery Bank so it’s zero energy costs while off the grid.
+Therefore and with a smart grid, a power company could shut off Power to an area (like the City of Denver) and then Denver can turn on the Energy stored in battery banks.
+All which would provide the necessary power for relatively zero cost.
+Again and since the batteries Energy stored is paid for you Own the battery Bank.
+As a result, it’s zero energy costs while off the grid.
 To me, that’s NOTHING BUT SMART!

 As Panasonic writes, a smarter grid for the client means a better rate of return versus just paying the utility to provide straight electricity.
 So when you add Panasonic LED lighting, solar panels with some of the best efficiency in the business (25.6 percent) and other controls and measures, one could profit from a smarter grid or reduce operating costs and in the case of the City of Denver: keeps the cost of government down as well.